 An example many experienced throughout 2020 and 2021 during the Covid-19 pandemic was the shift to virtual operations.
-Many businesses found they could shift in-office roles into work-from-home positions, leading to reduced overhead expenses and opening positions to a larger pool of experienced applicants outside their local area.
-One short-term change revealed two potential long-term gains: reduced expenses and a wider pool of applicants.
+Many businesses found they could shift in-office roles into work-from-home positions.
+One short-term change revealed two potential long-term gains: decreasing costs and a wider pool of applicants.

 3. Go Over Expenses

-Leaders facing a crisis often believe they need to start cutting costs when a crisis hits, but reviewing your expenses is not solely about finding ways to cut them.
+Leaders facing a crisis often believe they must start cutting costs when it hits, but reviewing your expenses is not solely about finding ways to cut them.
 You may be faced with a financial crisis that requires you to increase production, for example, which could come with an upfront increase in spending.

 4. Long-Term Profit

 Just as you may realize long-term gains by successfully navigating a business crisis, it’s also possible to increase long-term profits.
-Successfully navigating the short-term pain of a crisis and emerging with greater long-term profit potential requires thoughtful and skillful leadership, however.
+However, successfully navigating the short-term pain of a crisis and emerging with more significant long-term profit potential requires thoughtful and skillful leadership.

 Consider the example of two (fictional) businesses undergoing identical crises.
-Hank’s Hats and Helen’s Hats have been hanging on by a thread since the Kennedy administration.
-Unfortunately, hats aren’t the in-demand accessory they once were, so Hank and Helen have both scaled their businesses back from once-thriving retail millineries to appointment-only custom hat boutiques.
+Hank’s Hats and Helen’s Hats have been hanging on since the Kennedy administration.
+Unfortunately, hats aren’t the in-demand accessory they once were, so Hank and Helen have scaled their businesses back from once-thriving retail millineries to appointment-only custom hat boutiques.

 5. Uncover New Demand

-When you experience a business crisis, asking yourself “what’s working” and “what opportunities does this crisis create” can provide the formula that allows you not only to survive the crisis but thrive after you’ve overcome it.
+When you experience a business crisis, asking yourself, “What’s working” and “What opportunities does this crisis create” can provide the formula to survive and thrive after overcoming it.